 - Highlight: Walk behind a raging waterfall

-From the car park in Cwm Porth there is a well marked trail that will guide you towards Sgwd-yr-Eira.
+From the car park in Cwm Porth there is a well marked trail that will guide you towards Sgwd-yr-Eira on the river Heptse.
 The car park requires a payment but does have toilet facilities.

-Along the route there are side trails that lead to several other waterfalls along the River Melt.
+Along the route there are side trails that lead to several other waterfalls along the River Mellte.
 These waterfalls are Sgwd Clun-Gwyn, Sgwd Isaf Clun-Gwyn and Sgwd y Pannwr.

 This marked trail is suitable for families.
 The trail itself is mostly flat but the sections leading down to the waterfalls themselves are steep and often muddy.